You Give Me Something (James Morrison song): Meaning

-Music video
+Music videos

 The music video takes place in a studio where Morrison is seated in a chair, surrounded by microphones while singing and playing guitar.
 His backing orchestra plays behind curtains that show only their shadows.
 Watching him are a woman with a lollipop, a group of girls skipping rope and a group of showgirls.

 A second version of the video was released in early 2007.
 It features Morrison performing the song for pedestrians in New York City's Chinatown.
 It was filmed on the corner of Lafayette Street and Canal Street.
 A New York University bus is briefly visible in the background.